 In 1979 Bill Price, the Government Minister of Information, bought the Bilson pub in which his father had been born.
 Price was a former Forest of Dean Newspapers reporter and MP for Rugby.

 The Forest of Dean rock band EMF had a number one single called ‘Unbelievable’ in 1990.
 The ‘B’ side was recorded live at the Upper Bilson Inn.
-Live music was showcased in the function room of the pub and the Upper Bilson became a popular music venue.

 Police made an application to Forest of Dean District Council in September 2006 to review the licence of the Upper Bilson as they were concerned over the prevention of crime and disorder, public safety, the prevention of public nuisance and the protection of children from harm.
 Police said they were called increasingly to incidents at the pub since it gained a late licence in November 2005.
 Between then and September 26th 2006 officers had been called out to 16 incidents at the Upper Bilson.
 The worst incident, a domestic fuelled dispute, culminated in a stabbing in the pub car park.
 The District Council licensing committee agreed for a suspension of the licence for 28 days.